The Knife Thrower

-Le Lanceur De Couteaux is a paper cut by Henri Matisse from 1947.
+The Knife Thrower (French: Le Lanceur De Couteaux) is a paper cut by Henri Matisse from 1947.
 It is from Jazz, 1947.
+It is held in the Menil Collection, in Houston.

 History

 Tériade, a noted 20th-century art publisher, arranged to have Matisse's cutouts rendered as pochoir (stencil) prints.
 The Knife Thrower was a popular print from Henri Matisse's Jazz portfolio of pochoir prints.